smart-window/audio/README.md

 ## The Jupita Node.js audio application explained
 Two tracks; outbound (touchpoint) + inbound (input)

-> An utterance from a touchpoint is represented by ‘0’, where as an input is represented by ‘1’.

 In the below code snapshot you will see that the media stream handler connection is initiated by calling ‘connection.on’